SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 using Fate Points on a roll, double the original die code and use that to determine the bonus number.

-For bonus numbers beyond the 50D level for the “5D” column, subtract 5 from the die code and multiply the number by 3.5.
+For bonus numbers beyond the 50D level for the "5D" column, subtract 5 from the die code and multiply the number by 3.5.
 Round up.

-To get bonus numbers beyond the 50D level for the “Wild Die” column, subtract 1 from the die code and multiply the number by 3.5.
+To get bonus numbers beyond the 50D level for the "Wild Die" column, subtract 1 from the die code and multiply the number by 3.5.
 Round up.